Cassandra Simmel

 Simmel, C., Bowden, C., Neese Todd, S., Hyde, J., & Crystal, S. (2021).
 Antipsychotic treatment for youth in foster care: Perspectives on improving youths’ experiences in providing informed consent.
 American Journal of Orthopsychiatry, 91(2), 258-270.

 Simmel, C. & Kelly, V. (2020).
-Special Foreword: Twenty years after the Foster Care Independence Act of 1999 (“Chafee”): What we know now about meeting the needs of teens and young adults.
-Special Issue of Child Welfare, Volume 97(5). vii-xvi.
+Twenty years after the Foster Care Independence Act of 1999 (“Chafee”): What we know now about meeting the needs of teens and young adults.
+Child Welfare Special Issue, 97(6), vii-xvi.